aws-solutions/video-on-demand-on-aws/README.md

   ```

-To deploy a new version, complete step 2 again with a new version number and run
+To deploy a new version, after completing steps 2 and 3 again with a new version, run the deploy again.
+You only have to provide `--parameter-overrides` when you create the stack for the first time.

   ```
   aws cloudformation deploy --template-file video-on-demand-on-aws.template --capabilities CAPABILITY_IAM